mygraphs/vue-timelines/docs/TASK_DEPENDENCIES.md

 ## Questions and Considerations

 1. **Nested Subtasks**: Should subtasks be able to have their own subtasks?
-(Currently not supported in RiskPal, but consider for future)
+(Currently supported with depth calculation)

 2. **Date Constraints**: Should subtasks be constrained to their parent's date range when dragging?